ramla/mushed-ratings/README.md

 $ flask run
 ```

-You should now be able to view app at https://localhost:5000/
+You should now be able to view the app at https://localhost:5000/